toralf/tinderbox/README.md

 The file _~tinderbox/tb/data/ALREADY_CAUGHT_ holds reported findings.
 A new finding is send via email to the user specified by the variable _MAILTO_.
 A finding can be filed using _bgo.sh_.
-The Gentoo bugzilla should be searched before by _check_bgo.sh_ for duplicates.
+Before the Gentoo bugzilla should be searched by _check_bgo.sh_ for duplicates.

 Login interactively into an image with